 If you have a Health Savings Account (HSA) you may have a solid handle on the basics.
-If not, we have an article here that covers them, but the key thing to remember is you need to have a High-Deductible Healthcare Plan (known as an HDHP) in order to fund your HSA.
+If not, check out our HSA guide that covers some of the important basics, but the key thing to remember is you need to have a High-Deductible Healthcare Plan (known as an HDHP) in order to fund your HSA.

 Ok, so now for news: The CARES Act, which Congress passed in March 2020 to cope with the coronavirus, changed some of the rules about how you can use the money in your HSA.

 It also changed some deductible requirements if you’re covered by an HSA-eligible HDHP.

 As of now, this is what we know, but be sure to check with your human resources department, health insurer and HSA servicer for the latest information on how the CARES Act may affect your current health insurance plan.

 If you’re being tested or treated for the coronavirus and have an HDHP, the CARES Act says you may not have to sweat the deductible (which can be pretty high).
 Your plan may cover the cost of getting tested and treated for the coronavirus.
 It may also cover any co-payments or cost-sharing, but it’s a good idea to check with your insurer to clarify what their policy is.